Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

-\textbf{In this paper, we aim to discover that what factor indeed affects the performance of uniform sampling;} in particular, we need to explain our discovery in theory, and validate it through the experiments.
-Our framework actually is very simple, where we just need to take a small sample uniformly at random from the input and run an existing approximation algorithm (as the black-box algorithm) on the sample.
-Our results are partly inspired by the work from ~\cite{meyerson2004k}, but as discussed above, we need to go deeper and develop significantly new ideas for analyzing the influence of outliers.
+\textbf{Our contributions and key ideas.} In this paper, we aim to provide the theoretical analysis to explain the effectiveness of uniform sampling in practice.
+Our algorithmic framework actually is very simple, where we just need to take a small sample uniformly at random from the input and run an existing approximation algorithm (as the black-box algorithm) on the sample.
+Our results are partly inspired by the work from~\citet{meyerson2004k}, but as discussed above, we need to go deeper and develop significantly new ideas for analyzing the influence of outliers.
 We briefly introduce our ideas and results below.

 Suppose $\{C^*_1, C^*_2, \cdots, C^*_k\}$ are the $k$ optimal clusters.
-In our framework, we consider the ratio between two values: the size of the smallest optimal cluster $\min_{1\leq j\leq k}|C^*_j|$\footnote{$|C^*_j|$ indicates the number of points in $C^*_j$.} and the number of outliers $z$.
+We consider the ratio between two values: the size of the smallest optimal cluster $\min_{1\leq j\leq k}|C^*_j|$\footnote{$|C^*_j|$ indicates the number of points in $C^*_j$.} and the number of outliers $z$.
 We show this ratio actually plays a key role to the effectiveness of uniform sampling.
-If a cluster $C^*_j$ has size $\ll z$, then we can say that $C^*_j$ is not a ``significant'' cluster.
-In real applications, it is often reasonable to assume that each cluster $C^*_j$ has a size at least comparable to $z$, {\em i.e.,} $\min_{1\leq j\leq k}|C^*_j|/z=\Omega(1)$ (note this assumption allows the ratio to be a value smaller than $1$, say $0.5$).
-A cluster usually represents a certain scale of population and it is rare to have a cluster with the size much smaller than the number of outliers (except for some special scenario that we may be particularly interested in tiny clusters).
+In real applications, a cluster usually represents a certain scale of population and it is rare to have a cluster with the size much smaller than the number of outliers.
+So it is reasonable to assume that each cluster $C^*_j$ has a size at least comparable to $z$, {\em i.e.,} $\min_{1\leq j\leq k}|C^*_j|/z=\Omega(1)$ (note this assumption allows the ratio to be a value smaller than $1$, say $0.5$).

 Under such a realistic assumption, our framework can output $k+O(\log k)$ cluster centers that yield a $4$-approximation for $k$-center clustering with outliers.
 In some scenarios, we may insist on returning exactly $k$ cluster centers.
 We prove that, if $\frac{\min_{1\leq j\leq k}|C^*_j|}{z}>1$, our framework can return exactly $k$ cluster centers that yield a $(c+2)$-approximate solution, through running an existing $c$-approximation $k$-center with outliers algorithm (with some $c\geq 1$) on the sample.
 The framework also yields similar results for $k$-median/means clustering with outliers.